Cedeli/PushCompany/README.md

 # Push Company
-A Lethal Company mod that lets you push your fellow crewmates with the interaction key (default E)!
+A Lethal Company mod that lets you push your fellow crewmates with the interaction key!
+(E by default)

-Comes with configurations for Push Distance, Push Range, and Push Energy Cost.
+Comes with configurations for Push Force, Push Range, Push Energy Cost, and Push Cooldown.

 Make sure that everyone has the mod or they won't be able to join the host!